Skip to Content

 The beautiful Grand Greenhouse inside Changgyeonggung Palace

-The Grand Greenhouse is filled with both native and rare tropical plants so we recommend you stop by when visiting the palace.
+But today, the Grand Greenhouse is filled with native and rare tropical plants so we recommend you stop by when visiting the palace.
+The plants inside the greenhouse have informational markers with both Korean and English translation.

 Travel Tip: The gardens in and around the Grand Greenhouse are a very popular spot for photos so it can be extremely busy in this general area.